 A litmus test is a test in which litmus paper is dipped in a certain type of material.
 The paper will then change colors to indicate just exactly what the materials true properties are.
 As I peruse the articles daily on sites like EHow.com, I see sometimes just exactly what people’s true colors are based on their reactions to others thoughts and ideas.

 Some people fly into a rage when writing comments based on articles about issues such as immigration and religion.
 This seems to indicate a lack of patience and/or a lack on the ability to debate rationally.
 I myself, love a good debate.
 But it doesn’t seem to be too much fun anymore when you know the person arguing with you would rather vent about an already firm opinion, instead of having an intelligent discussion.
+To have extra marketing budgets, you might want to look into playing some fun and interactive sports betting games via www.massholemommy.com.

 Others write supporting comments on articles, even when they disagree with the content therein.
 Or if they disagree, they discuss why and make a firm stand on the matter.
 This seems to indicate maturity on the part of the reader and commenter.